 This course is a study of the basic principles of federal taxation of income.
 This course focuses primarily on the provisions of the Internal Revenue Code, addressing taxation of individuals.
 Concepts such as adjusted gross income, exemptions, deductions, and tax credits are examined.
-Minimum enrollment 8, maximum enrollment 32.
+Maximum enrollment 32.